abdeltiflouardi/CMSsf/README.rst

 Check that everything is working fine by going to the ``web/config.php`` page in a browser and follow the instructions.

-Configure the distribution by editing rename ``app/config/defaults_parameters.ini``  to ``app/config/parameters.ini`` You shoud add your database infos (server, user, password)
+Configure the distribution by editing ``app/config/parameters.ini`` You shoud add your database infos (server, user, password)

 Run the following commands to generate database tables

     - php app/console doctirne:database:create
     - php app/console doctrine:schema:create
-    - php app/console doctrine:fixtures:load --append
+    - php app/console doctrine:fixtures:load

 Enjoy!